mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

-fusion-based, the power plant meets all the energy requirements for every system on the ship, from the massive amounts required for jump and manoeuvre drives to the expresso machine in the captain’s stateroom.
+fusion-based, the power plant meets all the energy requirements for every system on the ship, from the massive amounts required for jump and manoeuvre drives to the expresso machine in the captain's stateroom.
 Ships are typically built with power plants large enough to supply energy to all systems on a ship without interruption, although some cheaper vessels